 Another great idea from Wildlife Gadget Man, who came up with a clever way of making a budget camera clamp so that you can capture the perfect shot at a variation of angles.

-11. Make your Gorilla pod magnetic!
+11. Magnetic Gorilla pod

 Got a heavy camera that your Gorilla Pod can't hold, or a Gorilla Pod that has worn out?
-Instructables user Tinstructable' came up with this ingenious project using Sugru + magnets.
+Instructables user Tinstructable came up with this ingenious project using Sugru & magnets.

-12. Create a DIY time lapse tripod
+12. DIY time lapse tripod

-Nejc used Sugru and an egg timer to create his own DIY time lapse tripod!
+Sugru user Nejc used Sugru and an egg timer to create his own DIY time lapse tripod!

 "The timer rotates for 1 hour which makes for a really nice and steady rotating time lapse."